hyperledger/besu-docs/docs/Reference/API-Methods.md

 `data` - Account address

-`data` - Orion address of the sender
+`data` - Base64 encoded Orion address of the sender

-`array of data` - Orion addresses of recipients
+`array of data` - Base64 encoded Orion addresses of recipients

 **Returns**

-`quantity` - Integer representing the number of private transactions sent from the address to the specified privacy group.
+`quantity` - Integer representing the number of private transactions sent from the address to the specified group of sender and recipients.

 !!! example
     ```bash tab="curl HTTP request"